UnionInternationalCheminsdeFer/OSDM/index.md

 - **Retailer** – selling tickets from one or more distributors to the customer.
   Selecting the distributors and joining multiple independent bookings.

-A railway or a system provider can support more than one role.
+A railway/public transport company or a system provider can support more than one role.

 ## Design Goals